imordey/puppet-bigtoptc/README.md

 **Protobuf 2.4.1**

+##Usage

-These can be indivdually installed using:
+These can be indivdually applied using:

 	node "node1.example.com" {